Andrewy-gh/cut-above/README.md

 Material UI for components, styles, theming, and responsiveness.
 Redux Toolkit for state management and data fetching.
 Vite allows larger bundles to be separated so that load times are kept minimal.

-**Backend:** Node.js, Express, MongoDB, Nodemailer
+**Backend:** Node.js, Express, Postgres, Redis, Nodemailer

+Cookie based session storage through Redis.
+Pub/Sub through redis to handle email services.
 Nodemailer to send account and appointment information to users.

 ## Features